Southwark Bridge: History

+In 1912 the City of London Corporation decided a wider replacement bridge was required, to accommodate increased traffic.
 A new bridge on the site was designed by Ernest George and Basil Mott.
-It was built by Sir William Arrol & Co. and opened on 6 June 1921.
+A contract was awarded to Sir William Arrol & Co. in 1913 to construct the bridge for the Bridge House Estates.
+War delayed progress, and the bridge was eventually opened for use on 6 June 1921 by King George V.

 Halfway along the bridge on the Western side is a plaque which is inscribed: